 Another artist making a political comment with embroidery is Finnish artist Noora Schroderus.
 In her body of work Banknotes 2014, Schroderus features banknotes from various countries with embroidered hair dos on the notable figures appearing on the banknotes.
 The series examines current issues about money and its power.
 A banknote is a contractual piece of paper.
 What makes it so sacred that the implementation of these works is illegal in many countries?

-Female Money, 2016; Schroderus has embroidered on American dollars hairstyles reminiscent of Disney princesses, and on English pounds the hairstyles of female characters from European folktales.
+For the Female Money series; Schroderus has embroidered on American dollars hairstyles reminiscent of Disney princesses, and on English pounds the hairstyles of female characters from European folktales.
 She combines careful embroidery technique with banknotes and in this way highlights opposing elements of society, such as the masculine power of money and feminine passive beauty.

 Alison Carpenter-Hughes a British artist who works with multi-media including embroidery on banknotes.

 “Working mostly with sewn full size and partial figures, including installation and animation, I leave loose hanging threads that make them seem as though they are drifting-off into a dreamlike state, highlighting the passing of time.
 The work exists in that hazy place between consciousness and sub-consciousness; dreams and reality.
 There is a certain ambiguity to my work as each piece reveals only a fragment of their subject; the loose strands adding to their sense of incompletion, imperfection and impermanence.
 Indeed, machine embroidery itself is an art form that dwells somewhere betwixt two and three-dimensional states, a breach of one sphere to another, creating a tactile sensuousness.”Alison Carpenter-Hughes

 Mimi O Chun’s Hair Supply series embellishes the figures on banknotes, creating a whimsical take of looking at the bank note differently by embroidering hair styles.